 If we know that as many as 17% of products in a category are duplicative in nature, and the paradox of choice suggests fewer options increases the likelihood of a purchasing decision, why wouldn’t a retailer take swift action to make appropriate cuts?

-The changing grocery landscape is forcing retailers to adjust and optimize their entire strategy, making changes to store configuration to accommodate click and collect, and putting increased emphasis on fresh and prepared foods.
+As has happened in early 2020, environmental, social or financial events can fundamentally change customer behavior across almost every category.
+Rapid and unpredictable changes in the grocery landscape force retailers to adjust and optimize their entire strategy, making changes to store configuration to accommodate click and collect, and putting increased emphasis on fresh and prepared foods.
 These shifts – especially fresh with its perishability factor – also create urgency for retailers to improve efficiency by reducing item duplication in a category.
 But if you don’t rationalize carefully, you’re in danger of having a detrimental impact on sales.

 First understand the customer value the product has within a category.

 Item profitability, while logical, is misleading.

 Pressure on store space utilization is driving urgency to reduce item duplication.